-15.7.1.1.
+18.7.1.1.
 Egress router modes

 In redirect mode, an egress router pod configures iptables rules to redirect traffic from its own IP address to one or more destination IP addresses.
-Client pods that need to use the reserved source IP address must be modified to connect to the egress router rather than connecting directly to the destination IP.
+Client pods that need to use the reserved source IP address must be configured to access the service for the egress router rather than connecting directly to the destination IP.
+You can access the destination service and port from the application pod by using the curl command.
+For example: